Tortoaster/CurveFever/README.md

 ![](static/img/CurveFever.gif)

-We wrote this project based on an open source python implementation of Curve fever using the pygame library.
+We wrote this project based on an open-source python implementation of Curve fever using the pygame library.
 The original implementation can be found in this [repository](https://github.com/Valaraucoo/AchtungDiePython.git), and the implementation that features a minimax and deep learning agent can be found [here](https://github.com/dayMan33/CurveFever.git).